 To create the resin bound surfaces, we mix the resin and aggregate together on site in a large rotary paddle mixer and transport it directly to the working area in wheelbarrows.
 It is then spread to the required thickness and levelled by hand-held steel trowels by our fully trained in-house tradesmen.

-Slurry sealing is a thick bitumen or water-based material used for sealing the surface of driveways.
+Slurry sealing is a thick bitumen or water-based material used for sealing the surface.
 This is used to prevent the top of the surface becoming loose, or water or ice penetrating the asphalt.

 We apply the slurry by hand held rollers and squeegees to form a complete impervious surface, with a curing time of 48 hours.
 Before applying the slurry sealing, the surface must be clean and may require power washing to remove any loose materials.